Coming on November 2, 2024, The MRE Tug of War

 Once again, the Maritime Republic of Eastport has declared war on the City of Annapolis, its colonial overlord on the “mainland.”
-The just-for-fun annual smackdown continues this year on Saturday, November 4th, when the two villages work out their differences in an annual Tug-of-War billed as the Slaughter Across the Water.
+The just-for-fun annual smackdown continues in 2024 on Saturday, November 2nd when the two villages work out their differences in an annual Tug-of-War billed as the Slaughter Across the Water.

 The charity fundraising event is billed as the longest international tug-of-war over the water.
-The tug teams will line up, some on the Annapolis side and some on the Eastport side, depending on their fealties.
+Depending on their fealties, the tug teams will line up, some on the Annapolis side and some on the Eastport side.
 The teams will duke it out by tugging on a giant rope across the “Gulf of Eastport” (aka Spa Creek).

 Each tug team consists of 33 tuggers from businesses, service groups, and others with the urge to compete in return for championship bragging rights.
 You can join the fun—if you don’t have a team, someone will find you one.

-Throughout the day, two separate Tugfest parties will take place, one on the Eastport side at Second Street and Severn Avenue and the other on the Annapolis side at Susan Campbell Park.
+Throughout the day, two Tugfest parties will occur, one on the Eastport side at Second Street and Severn Avenue and the other on the Annapolis side at Susan Campbell Park.
 The Tugfests will include street vendors, children’s activities, live music, a chili cook-off, beverage opportunities, and plenty of merriment.

 Registration begins at 10:00 a.m., and the actual Tug of War begins at the Crack o’ Noon.
 Admission is free, and vendor proceeds benefit local charities.
-The music for this year's tug will feature kid's choirs and local favorites, like the Eastport Oyster Boys!
+The music for this year's tug will feature Priddy Music Academy and local favorites, like the Eastport Oyster Boys!

 Tug of War